Magic systems: ideas and guiding principles

 Advantages: It appears exciting, awe-inspiring, divine, and mysterious.

 Disadvantages: It can easily be a MacGuffin.
 It is prone to ‘handwaving’.
 The magic could just appear and mystically solve a problem at a key point in the story.

-Andrew Hodges, PhD is a line editor and developmental editor who specializes in editing fiction for science fiction and fantasy writers.
-His expertise is in worldbuilding and cultural considerations when crafting setting in stories.
+Andrew Hodges, PhD is a developmental editor and line editor who specializes in editing fiction for science fiction and fantasy writers.
+Their expertise is in worldbuilding and cultural considerations when crafting setting in stories.

-You can contact him here, or feel free to leave a comment below!
+You can contact them here, or feel free to leave a comment below!